prophet12505/BikeBuyBrandon/development.md

 ## ERROR CODE
 ### product service
--101 : product not found
+-101 : product not be found (empty)
+-111: could not get price by product ID
+### Account service
+-201 : Database error: multiple results for the given email and password -202 : user is not found for the given email and password